BDC Hamburger Icon

 Establish minimum purchase amounts.

-Requiring a minimum purchase amount can encourage customers to use cash for at least some purchases or to buy more so they can use a credit card.
-For businesses whose credit card processor charges a percentage plus a flat fee for each transaction, you may lose money on small sales paid for by credit card.
-Excluding small purchases from credit card payments can reduce overall processing fees.
+Businesses that pay their processor a percentage plus a flat fee for each transaction may lose money on small sales paid for by credit card.
+Excluding small purchases from credit card payments with a minimum purchase amount can reduce overall processing fees.

 Charge convenience fees.

 Businesses can charge a convenience fee when customers use a nonstandard payment method, such as paying with a credit card by phone or online.

-Convenience fees are typically between 1.3 percent and 3.5 percent and may have a minimum amount.
+Convenience fees typically range from 1.3 percent and 3.5 percent and may have a minimum amount.
 The rules regarding convenience fees vary by card type.

 • Convenience fees can’t be charged for in-person transactions.